 Most live events have a dedicated hashtag – which groups together content on the same topic – that is promoted well in advance.
 Don’t wait until you get to the event; jump in early and start using it now.
-The event hashtag for Content Live is #2019Sorted.
+The event hashtag for #2020 Sorted is simply #2020Sorted.

 Using the hashtag will help you ‘meet’ people ahead of the event – which will make it much easier for you to strike up a conversation when you meet them IRL (in real life).

 And don’t be afraid to share your updates more than once – particularly on a platform like Twitter where content is scrolling through so fast, it’s easy for your followers to miss something (Meet Edgar and SmarterQueue have a ‘library’ function which will ‘requeue’ content for you as long as you vary the copy slightly).
 If you think you’re sharing too much, you’ve probably got it about right.